rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 Note that any node can be a top-level node to multiple sections.
 That is, because a node can be subsequent to multiple open presequent sections.
-Again, the formal approach requires to associated all nodes with one or more sections.
+Again, the formal approach requires to associate all nodes with one or more sections.

 **CLARIFICATION**
 A section can be defined as a sequence of nodes which only contains its top-level nodes, in the order of the tree's node sequence.
 As such, a non-empty section always has a first and a last top-level node.

-Any other node, which is related to that section, can be derived from such a sequence of top-level nodes.
+Any other node, loosely related to that section, can be derived from such a sequence of top-level nodes.
 In order to create the node sequence of a section, all the node sequences of those subtrees, which are defined by the top-level nodes of a section, would have to be concatenated into a single node sequence.